Bramble Recipe: Fresh Fruit and Gin Collide in This Crowd-Pleasing Cocktail

-A Bramble is packed with fresh berries, tart lemon juice, sweet crème de mûre and your favorite dry gin.
-While this easy-sipping drink is often considered a “spring cocktail,” that doesn’t mean we can’t make one (or a whole bunch!) for Thanksgiving dinner merriment.
-This bright, fruity cocktail is the perfect addition to any turkey-based feast.
+This Bramble cocktail recipe is packed with fresh berries, tart lemon juice, sweet Crème de Mûre and your favorite dry gin.
+While this bright, fruity drink is often considered a “spring cocktail,” that doesn’t mean you can’t make one (or a whole bunch!) for just about any occasion.

-Bradsell recommended topping the cocktail with blackberries or — a perfect Thanksgiving addition — cranberries!
+Bradsell recommended topping the cocktail with blackberries or, if your craving a little tartness, cranberries!

 Bramble Cocktail Recipe